Master of Social Work

 Submission of a portfolio of evidence that shows adequate preparation for graduate studies.
 The portfolio will contain writing samples that show graduate level communications and analytical skills; a detailed resume showing professional development and achievements; awards; professional recognition; three (3) letters of reference from persons who can attest to the applicant's ability to do graduate level work; and a letter of explanation detailing the reasons the student believes they are a good candidate for graduate study in the discipline requested.
 If the portfolio meets substantive approval of the committee, the applicant may be invited for an interview.
 The decision of the School Graduate Admissions Committee will be final.

-Please note: If the applicant is applying with the portfolio option and has a bachelor's degree in social work and is accepted into the program, the applicant will be accepted as a Standard Advanced Generalist (SAG) student unless the applicant has worked consistently in the social work field since graduation with their bachelor's degree.
-If the applicant has not worked consistently in the social work field since graduation with their bachelor's degree, but feel they are eligible for advanced standing, the applicant may submit a petition letter with documentation (resume', letter from current supervisor, training/workshop certificates, etc.) of their social work practice experience to the MSW Program Director via email at msw@umassglobal.edu, for evaluation to determine whether the applicant is eligible for admission to the Advanced Standing program (AG/AS).
+Please note: If the applicant is applying with the portfolio option and has a bachelor's degree in social work and is accepted into the program, the applicant will be accepted as a Standard Advanced Generalist (SAG) until they contact the MSW Program Director.
+An email should be sent to the Program Director with the applicant's resume, letter from a current supervisor, training/workshop certificates, and any other documentation to show their social work practice experience and eligibility for advanced standing.
+Materials should be emailed to msw@umassglobal.edu, for evaluation to determine whether the applicant is eligible for admission to the Advanced Standing program (AG/AS).
+If the applicant has not worked consistently in the social work field since graduating with their social work bachelor's degree, but feel they are eligible for advanced standing, the applicant may submit a letter with the same documentation listed above to the MSW Program Director.
+The Program Director will evaluate the materials and provide a decision about advanced standing status.
 Such evaluations will be made on a case-by-case basis.

 In addition to the University requirements above, all MSW candidates must submit the following: